Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Results

-Table \ref{tab:IPUMS_ARMED_CF_DP} presents the results for Demographic Parity and Counterfactual Fairness.
-The Fair MEDL framework shows significant improvements for all sensitive features across both the FE and ME components regarding Demographic Parity.
-In terms of Counterfactual Fairness, we observe a notable enhancement for \textit{Sex}, with a remarkable 57.8\% improvement, reducing from 0.135 to 0.057.
-Similar improvements are evident for \textit{Race} and \textit{Marital-status}.
-However, we observe a slight decrease in fairness for \textit{Age}, which stands as the only exception.
-Despite this minor drawback, the overall performance of the Fair MEDL framework demonstrates substantial gains in fairness across the board.
+Importantly, these reductions in standard deviations for both TPR and FPR across various sensitive attributes are \textit{statistically significant}, with p-values consistently less than 0.001 when compared against the baseline MEDL FE and ME models.
+Meanwhile, balanced accuracy exhibits only minor fluctuations as shown in supplemental Table S13.
+We find this marginal trade-off reasonable given the substantial improvements to fairness.
+Supplemental Table S12 presents the results for demographic parity and counterfactual fairness.
+The Fair(ADB) MEDL framework shows significant improvements for \textit{all} sensitive features across both the FE and ME predictions regarding demographic parity.
+In terms of counterfactual fairness, we observe a notable enhancement for \textit{Sex}, with a remarkable 57.8\% improvement, reducing from 0.135 to 0.057.
+Similar improvements are evident for \textit{Race} and \textit{Marital status}.
+However, we observe a slight decrease in fairness for \textit{Age}.

-More importantly, the Fair MEDL framework continues to demonstrate exceptional ability in identifying and de-weighting confounding probes within the data.
-As shown in Figure \ref{fig:IPUMS_probe}, the base deep learning model still ranks two probes among its top five most important features.
-In contrast, Fair MEDL reduces the influence of these probes, with only one probe remaining, ranked $9^{th}$.
-Notably, Probe 1 is de-weighted significantly, dropping from $3^{rd}$ place in the base model to $9^{th}$ in Fair MEDL.
-Figure \ref{fig:IPUMS_probe} also shows a consistant order in the importance features similar to Figure \ref{fig:Adult_probe}.
+In addition, the Fair MEDL framework continues to demonstrate exceptional ability to identify and de-weight confounding probes, indicative of its ability to mitigate confounds.
+As shown in Figure \ref{fig:IPUMS_probe}, the conventional NNet ranks two probes among its top five most important features.
+In contrast, the proposed Fair(ADB) MEDL-NNet reduces the influence of these probes, with only one probe remaining, which was ranked $9^{th}$ overall.
+Here, we observe Probe 1 being de-weighted significantly, dropping from $3^{rd}$ place in the conventional NNet to $9^{th}$ in the proposed fair model.
+Additionally the features the proposed model identified as most important, appear sound, with \textit{weekly work hours} and \textit{years of education} identified as the top 2 features.